gurtejboparai/gurtejboparai.github.io/README.md

    - Markdown is better than word because it is free and superior in every meaningful way.
 Moreover, Markdown is a popular choice and fine choice for simple web-based help systems.
 2) Why is my resume not showing up?
    - Sometimes it might take a few minutes to show your resume on GitHub Pages.
 Keep refreshing the tab until you see your resume.
+   - Make sure your resume is named as `index.md`